 During their third year of studies, our physics students are able to choose a module that allows them to experience life in the classroom as a physics teacher.
 The "Teaching Physics in Schools" module counts for 10 credits towards their physics degree.

 The “Teaching Physics in Schools” module allows our third year students to visit a primary or secondary school for one term (spring term) and observe/participate in the teaching of physics.
 We choose high quality students for these placements and we always try to link with high quality education establishments which are local to us.
 All our students receive a DBS check before they go to their placements.

 At the end of the placement all we require from the school is to send us a double-page report which forms part of the final evaluation of the student’s performance.
-Detailed information about the scheme can be found in our Information for Teachers document.
+Detailed information about the scheme can be found in our Information for Teachers document (pdf).

 We are always looking to link with new schools who are interested in supporting the scheme.
-If you are interested in hosting a student in your school, please contact Dr M Pavlidou, who is the module co-ordinator.
+If you are interested in hosting a student in your school, please contact our Outreach Team.